FgmBvB/ad-classroom-containers-poc/docs/results.md

 ## Overview

-This document summarizes the results obtained during the Proof of Concept.
+This document summarizes the outcomes of the Proof of Concept and evaluates whether the proposed architecture achieved its original objectives.

-The objective was not to build a production-ready platform, but to validate whether container-based development environments could be integrated into existing Active Directory classrooms using Windows, WSL2, Kubernetes and student workstations as worker nodes.
+The goal of the project was not to build a production-ready platform, but to determine whether Kubernetes-based development environments could be integrated into existing Active Directory classrooms while preserving the existing Windows infrastructure.

+---

-## Achieved Results
+## Achieved Objectives

-The Proof of Concept demonstrated that:
+The Proof of Concept successfully demonstrated that:

-- A lightweight Kubernetes cluster can be deployed using k3s and WSL2.
+* A lightweight Kubernetes cluster can be deployed using k3s on top of WSL2.
-- The teacher workstation can operate as the Kubernetes control plane.
+* A teacher workstation can successfully operate as the Kubernetes control plane.
-- Student workstations can join the cluster as worker nodes.
+* Student workstations can join the cluster as Kubernetes worker nodes.
-- Development environments can be deployed as isolated Kubernetes pods.
+* Development environments can be deployed as isolated Kubernetes pods.
-- Students can access their environments through a web browser.
+* Students can access their development environments through a standard web browser.
-- Student data can persist using Windows bind mounts.
+* Student files can persist independently of the container lifecycle by using Windows bind mounts.
-- Existing classroom infrastructure can be reused without replacing Active Directory.
+* Existing Active Directory administration and classroom management can remain unchanged.

+---

 ## Validation Environment

-The Proof of Concept was validated in a virtualized environment composed of:
+The proposed architecture was validated using a virtualized classroom environment consisting of:

-- One Active Directory server.
+* One Active Directory server.
-- One teacher workstation.
+* One teacher workstation.
-- Two student workstations.
+* Two student workstations.

-This environment was sufficient to validate the architecture and demonstrate the feasibility of the proposed approach.
+Although intentionally limited in size, this environment was sufficient to validate the proposed architecture, deployment workflow and communication between the different system components.

+---

+## Engineering Findings

+Beyond validating the proposed architecture, the project provided several practical engineering observations.

+The most significant challenges were not related to Kubernetes itself, but to the interaction between Windows, WSL2, networking and virtualization.

+The investigation demonstrated that integrating multiple infrastructure layers can introduce unexpected complexity, particularly when exposing Kubernetes services running inside WSL2 to external Windows clients.

+These findings influenced several implementation decisions, including the adoption of Windows port forwarding and deployment automation scripts.

+---

-## Key Outcome
+## Current Limitations

-The main result of the project is that the architecture is technically feasible as a Proof of Concept.

-However, the implementation also showed that networking between Windows, WSL2 and Kubernetes is the most complex part of the solution.

-## Not Production Ready
+Although the Proof of Concept successfully achieved its objectives, several limitations remain before the proposed solution could be considered for production environments.

-The current implementation should not be considered production-ready.
+The current implementation still requires:

-The main reasons are:

-- Manual WSL2 initialization is still required.
-- Service exposure depends on Windows port forwarding.
-- Student access should be simplified.
+* Manual initialization of the WSL2 environment.
+* Windows port forwarding to expose Kubernetes services.
+* Manual configuration of certain deployment parameters.
-- Additional security hardening would be required.
+* Additional security hardening.
-- Larger classroom deployments would require further validation.
+* Validation in larger classroom environments.

+These limitations do not invalidate the proposed architecture but identify areas requiring further engineering work.

+---

 ## Conclusion

-The Proof of Concept successfully validated the core idea: existing Windows classrooms managed through Active Directory can be extended with container-based development environments without replacing the current infrastructure.
+The Proof of Concept successfully demonstrated that Kubernetes-based development environments can be integrated into existing Windows classrooms managed through Active Directory without replacing the existing infrastructure.

+The project also highlighted the practical challenges involved in combining Windows, WSL2, Kubernetes and virtualization technologies within the same environment.

-At the same time, the project identified important limitations that should be addressed before considering a real deployment.
+Overall, the results indicate that the proposed architecture is technically feasible while identifying the engineering improvements required before considering a production deployment.